MRH4287/FFNetParser/Readme.md

 ## First Run

-> When you use this script for the first time, click on the `#` on the right side of the Fanfiction.net Website.
+> When you use this script for the first time, click on `Reset Config` on the right side of the Fanfiction.net Website.
 > This installs the default configuration.

-The `#` overwrites the current config with an empty one.
+The `Reset Config` overwrites the current config with an empty one.

-You no longer have to press `#` if you start your script the first time.
+You no longer have to press `Reset Config` if you start your script the first time.

 ## Configuration